 THE PROMISE FULFILLED

-Four hundred years later, God’s ancient promise became a reality!
-Bethlehem was crowded as never before.
-Guesthouses were full as King David’s descendants converged on the village in compliance with the decree of the Roman government to register in the census.
-It was during this period of mandatory registration that the young virgin Mary gave birth to the Son of God.
+Four hundred years later, Bethlehem was crowded as never before.
+Guesthouses were full as King David’s descendants converged on the village in compliance with the Roman government’s decree to register in the census.
+It was during this period of mandatory registration that God’s ancient promise became a reality.

-On that glorious night, the genealogies establishing birthright, God’s covenants and prophecies given to Israel concerning the promised Savior converged in the birth of Jesus—the Messiah and Son of God.
+On that glorious night, the genealogies establishing birthright, God’s covenants and prophecies given to Israel concerning the promised Redeemer converged in the birth of Jesus the Christ.

 God celebrated the event with a spectacular announcement as the night sky suddenly exploded into dazzling light.
 An angel accompanied by the heavenly host proclaimed the Good News: